DaebangStn/board-front/README.md

 - add firestore rules
 - change alert to toastify
 - firebase deploy (hosting only supports static files so that aws is needed)
+- ** google console option must be changed to allow access from anonymous **